 Seeing a counselor regularly provides you with a safe and comfortable space to vent, process, and be heard without judgment.
-A good therapist will also teach you skills to identify unhelpful thinking patterns and blind spots.
+A good therapist will also teach you skills to identify unhelpful thinking patterns and blind spots, ultimately guiding you on your path to emotional healing.
 During anxiety therapy, you might use cognitive behavioral therapy (CBT).
 CBT methods include:

 - Creating a list of triggers.